 Counting from the wrong end.
 Always count lines from the bottom up.
 The bottom line is line one, the top line is line five.
 Music notation conventions are bottom-up because pitch rises as you go up the staff.

 Once you have the treble clef solid, the bass clef is your next step.
-The two clefs together form the grand staff used for piano music.
-The bass clef has its own line and space mnemonics (Good Boys Do Fine Always for lines, All Cows Eat Grass for spaces), and middle C sits one ledger line above the bass staff, mirroring its position one ledger line below the treble staff.
+The two together form the grand staff used for piano music.
+Bass clef has its own mnemonics (Good Boys Do Fine Always for lines, All Cows Eat Grass for spaces), and middle C sits one ledger line above the bass staff — mirroring its position one ledger line below the treble staff.

 That mirror is not coincidental.
 Middle C is the bridge between the two clefs, and learning to spot it in both places is what unlocks reading piano music fluently.

 Reading the staff is the kind of skill that rewards a few minutes of daily, focused practice.
-Music Genius’s Theory Quest course walks you through staff lines, staff spaces, the bass clef, and ledger lines in its first unit, then lets you practice each skill until it sticks.
-By the end of Tier 1 you will be reading any note on the grand staff without hesitation.
+Music Genius’s Theory Quest walks you through staff lines, staff spaces, the bass clef, and ledger lines in its first unit, then lets you practice each skill until it sticks.
+The Sight Read game drills note recognition under time pressure.
+Pair with How to Read Sheet Music and Note Values & Time Signatures for full notation literacy.

 PRACTICE WHAT YOU LEARNED